Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Sherwood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 7: ADVANCED COURSES: By June 2024, Sherwood Elementary School will increase the number of students prepared for sixth grade advanced coursework in reading and math.
+Performance Objective 7: ADVANCED COURSES: By June 2025, Sherwood Elementary School will increase the number of students prepared for sixth grade advanced coursework in reading and math.

-Strategy 1: Our GT coordinators (counselor & librarian) will analyze multiple measures of data in order to provide extension activities for students who are high achievers and/or gifted.
+Strategy 1: Our GT coordinators (counselor & interventionist) will analyze multiple measures of data in order to provide extension activities for students who are high achievers and/or gifted.
 Supplies, materials and books for students may be needed.

 Strategy's Expected Result/Impact: Increased # of students prepared for 6th grade advanced coursework in reading and math.